FH-Cloud-Computing/website/docs/lectures/3-xaas/index.md

 This has an adverse effect on user experience which is why newer, so-called &ldquo;cloud native&rdquo; applications don't use sticky sessions.
 Instead, cloud native applications put client-specific data (e.g. [session data](https://en.wikipedia.org/wiki/Session_(computer_science)#HTTP_session_token)) in database systems with redundancy.
 Sessions themselves [have their own race condition problems](https://pasztor.at/blog/stop-using-php-sessions/), but that is not a discussion for this lecture.

+{{ quiz("What are HTTP cookies?", [
+    answer("Tasty treats for developers doing good work", false), answer("A tiny piece of information stored on the user's computer", true), answer("A secure way to transfer information from one computer to another", false), ]) }}

+{{ quiz("What are sticky sessions?", [
+    answer("A connection that is stuck and needs to be terminated", false), answer("A configuration on a load balancer to route requests from the same user to the same backend", true), ]) }}

+{{ quiz("What ISO/OSI network layer do application load balancers work on?", [
+    answer("Layer 1", false),
+    answer("Layer 2", false),
+    answer("Layer 3", false),
+    answer("Layer 4", false),
+    answer("Layer 7", true),
+]) }}

+{{ quiz("What protocol do application load balancers typically balance?", [
+    answer("Ethernet", false),
+    answer("IP", false),
+    answer("TCP", false),
+    answer("HTTP", true),
+]) }}

 ## Content Delivery Networks (CDNs)

+!!! tldr "In a hurry?"
+    Network connections have a high latency because the light bounces around in the fiberoptic cable.
+Therefore, access from the other side of the globe is slow.
+This is resolved by CDN's, which offer a network of machines that cache the content close to the end user.

 While it seems the Internet is blazing fast nowadays delivering content to the other side of the planet is still an issue.
 As you may know most of the Internet is comprised of [fiber optic cabling](https://en.wikipedia.org/wiki/Optical_fiber).
 Data is transmitted by turning a laser on and off in rapid succession.

 Let's do a little mental exercise: the speed of light is 299.792.458 m/s.
-The radius of our planet is 6.371 km.
-A ray of light should be able to round the planet in `6.371.000 / 299.792.458 = 0.021` seconds.
-In other words any data transmitted should be able to travel around the world in ~21 milliseconds.
-Yet, in practice we see latencies upwards of 100 ms when transmitting data from Europe to India.
+The circumference of our planet is 40,075 km.
+A ray of light should be able to round the planet in `40.075.000 / 299.792.458 = 0.113` seconds.
+In other words any data transmitted should be able to travel around the world in ~100 milliseconds.
+Yet, in practice we see latencies of around 300 milliseconds when transfering data to theother sie of the globe.

 ![An illustration of a fiber optic cable showing a light ray bouncing off the walls.](fiber.svg)